Secure the Next Generation Referendum Renewal

 - 17 percent – provide funding for school resource officers and school safety staff

 - 8 percent – preserve important programs, such as mental health programs and personnel

 All compensation will be subject to collective bargaining.
 The public will have an opportunity to comment on dispersal of funds generated prior to distribution.
 These funds will not be available until 2023/24.

-- If the referendum passes, it would generate $177 million for BCPS and $45 million for charter schools annually, a total of approximately $227 million (includes 2% collection shortfall in property taxes) in fiscal year 2023.
+If the referendum passes, and based on current property values, it would generate $214 million for BCPS and $53 million for charter schools annually, a total of approximately $267 million in fiscal year 2024.
 The referendum will expire in four years.

 What Does the Current Referendum Fund?

 72% of collected referendum funds (in 2022, that is approximately $82 million) in supplements with the following breakdown:

 Minimum to maximum annual amount $380 – $2,000